Tuesday 21st February, 2023

 Vibration massagers send vibrations deep into your muscles

-Science has found that vibrations in the therapeutic range of 30-60 Hz (cycles per second) have excellent therapeutic effects.
+Science has found that vibrations in the therapeutic range of 30-60 Hz (cycles per second) have excellent therapeutic effects shown in this diagram.
 For more information please see our article The scientifically proven effects of vibration massage- with clinical applications .
+In addition.

 Excellent penetration